fbpx

 According to the U.S. Department of Energy

-Energy efficiency upgrades and a new high-efficiency heating system can often cut your fuel bills and your furnace's pollution output in half.
+Energy-efficiency upgrades combined with a high-efficiency heating system can cut your heating bills and your furnace's pollution output in half.

 Source: Energy.gov